vefunder/protocol-research-review/articles/Archimedes/Asset Risk Assessment - lvUSD.md

 On November 7th, 2020, OUSD was [exploited for 7M USD](https://medium.com/@matthewliu/urgent-ousd-has-hacked-and-there-has-been-a-loss-of-funds-7b8c4a7d534c) due to a previously undetected reentrancy bug.
 Origin Dollar was relaunched in December after completing multiple audits and security upgrades.
 You can learn more about the steps taken to secure the protocol in their [relaunch announcement](https://medium.com/@joshfraser/origin-dollar-ousd-relaunches-to-offer-hassle-free-defi-returns-b8ee0c601dad).

-The design of OUSD bears resemblance to another stablecoin recently affected by an exploit in its underlying strategy: Angle Protocol's agEUR.
-It similarly deployed collateral backing its stable into various DeFi protocols, and had funds in Euler when the protocol was [exploited for $197M](https://rekt.news/euler-rekt/).
-This [forced Angle to pause the protocol and agEUR experienced a prolonged depeg](https://twitter.com/LlamaRisk/status/1636460843381723136).
-Fortunately, the attacker has returned most funds, so users will likely be made whole.
-It does serve as a reminder of the dangers involved with aggressive yield-farming strategies, so users should always be aware of their risk exposure in the underlying strategies.

 ## Risk Vectors - OUSD Strategy

-* [x] _<mark style="color:blue;">OUSD third party platform risk- this is included in OUSD strategy risk, or group risks related to OUSD and the strategy together</mark>_

 ### **Smart contract risk**

 OUSD is [audited ](https://docs.ousd.com/security-and-risks/audits)and also offers a bug bounty of up to $250,000 OUSD.
-Origin has retained [Certora](https://www.certora.com/) to formally verify the various security properties of our contracts.
-They helped Origin to establish automated verifications that will run anytime we update our contract code.
-Origin has automated checking for common errors with [Slither](https://github.com/crytic/slither) and [Echidna](https://github.com/crytic/echidna) tests.&#x20;
+Origin has retained [Certora](https://www.certora.com/) to formally verify the various security properties of their contracts.
+Certora helped Origin to establish automated verifications that will run anytime they update their contract code.
+Origin has automated checking for common errors with [Slither](https://github.com/crytic/slither) and [Echidna](https://github.com/crytic/echidna) tests.

-However, it is important to note that even with formal audits, it is still possible for there to be logic errors that could lead to the loss of funds for OUSD holders.&#x20;
+However, even with formal audits, it is still possible for there to be logic errors that could lead to the loss of funds for OUSD holders.

 ### Custody Risk

-There is a primary admin contract, a 5 of 8 multisig which is required to make any code changes to the protocol.
+There is a primary admin contract, a [5-of-8 multisig](https://etherscan.io/address/0xbe2AB3d3d8F6a32b96414ebbd865dBD276d3d899) which is required to make any code changes to the protocol.
 OUSD can only be upgraded from this 5 of 8 multi-sig wallet.
 The keys to this multi-sig are held by individuals with close ties to the company, and not even the Origin founders acting together have enough control to execute owner functions on their own.
-In addition, the OUSD contracts are owned by a timelock which places a 48-hour time delay before any changes to the protocol can be made.&#x20;
+In addition, the OUSD contracts are owned by a [timelock](https://etherscan.io/address/0x72426BA137DEC62657306b12B1E869d43FeC6eC7) which places a 48-hour time delay before any changes to the protocol can be made.&#x20;

 Time-delayed admin actions give users a chance to exit OUSD if its admins become malicious, are compromised, or make a change that the users do not like.

 Some functionality, such as rebalancing funds between strategies or pausing deposits, can be triggered without the timelock and with far fewer signers.
 This allows the Origin team to react more quickly to market conditions or security threats.
-These signers, known as Strategists,  have the ability to execute a limited number of functions __ with only 2 of 9 signers.
+These signers, known as Strategists,  have the ability to execute a limited number of functions with only [2-of-9 signers](https://etherscan.io/address/0xF14BBdf064E3F67f51cd9BD646aE3716aD938FDC).
 The strategist multisig can do the following actions on the vault:

 * reallocate - move funds between strategies
 * setVaultBuffer - adjust the amount of funds held outside strategies for cheaper redeems.